jundalisay/reveal/content/_index.md

 <!-- background-color: #2b2e19;" -->
 <h5 style="color: white; background-color: black; opacity: .9; padding: 15px">The ancient solution was delayed-barter</h5>

-<small style="color: white; background-color: black; opacity: .9; padding: 15px">The Inca avoided crises by using strings, as knots, to record the value of the work done by the citizens.
-It would pay them with food from the granary.
+<small style="color: white; background-color: black; opacity: .9; padding: 15px">The Inca government avoided crises by using strings, as knots, to record the value of the work done by the citizens.
+It would pay the people with food from the granary.
 This system created economic order and reduced war.
 Instead of knots, we use <b>points</b>.
 </small>

 ![](/quipu.jpg)